Mortal/csaudk-submitj/README.md

    ![Edit menu](screenshots/004-edit-menu.png)

-1. Select the skeleton Java file and the Submit.java file for the problem you're solving
+1. Select the skeleton Java file for the problem you're solving and the Submit.java file

    ![Select Java files](screenshots/005-select-java-files.png)

-1. Click "Compile" to ensure that the code you're given can compile
+1. Click "Compile" to ensure that the code you're given can compile.
+If it doesn't compile, write to Mathias Rav on the Blackboard discussion board.

    ![Click compile](screenshots/006-click-compile.png)